📚 College Credit Guide ✓ TransferCredit.org 🕐 10 min read

 CLEP vs AP Exams: Which Should You Take?

-This article explains the differences between CLEP and AP exams and how they impact college credit and graduation timelines.
+This article explains the differences between CLEP and AP exams and how to choose the right one for your educational path.

 About the Author